joeykblack/gorecall/README.md

 I'm a backend dev and used ai to generate most of the javascript so it is a mess, but it works well enough for what I wanted.

 TODO
-- Text filter to limit variations to * Joseki *
 - Tag GB GW filter
 - startPos match symetrical
 - fix random orientation